This chapter is full of information about church leaders. I look more carefully at the women leaders than the men, though everyone gets a comment.

 Certain interpreters of those verses in the title have restricted women’s full participation in the teaching ministry.
 But are these restrictions truly biblical?
 Let’s take a deeper look at the verses in the title.

-The only reason this verse has become controversial is because Complementarians (those who restrict women from full participation in ministry) have made it controversial.
+The only reason this verse has become controversial and complicated is because Complementarians (those who restrict women from full participation in ministry) have made it controversial and complicated.
 But Rom.
 16:7 is straightforward and clear and easily translated.